 Let’s take a look at some specific gross motor warm-up activities before learning how to write cursive.

-Cursive can be a great option, especially for children who may be struggling with print.
-Print handwriting requires them to pick up the pencil multiple times to form a letter.
-This requires a lot of muscle memory practice and can be frustrating for some students.
+Cursive may be an excellent alternative and particularly so to children who may be having difficulty with print.
+To write by hand, they have to lift the pencil several times to write a letter.This requires a lot of muscle memory practice and can be frustrating for some students.
 Cursive letters are one continuous flow and can be easier for some children who struggle with print letter formations.
 (Why Cursive Writing Is Still Essential for Student Success).

 Some experts believe that cursive handwriting can be a good option for children who struggle with dyslexia or dysgraphia.
 (The Writing Advantage: Cursive vs. Print)

-Cursive Handwriting Warm-Up Activities
+Cursive Handwriting Warm-ups Activities

 Let’s look at some specific cursive handwriting warm-up activity ideas.